memgraph/docs/cypher-manual/clauses/call.md

 RETURN n;
 ```

-This query results in a semantic exception, because we already have the variable of same name in the
+The above query results in a semantic exception because the variable `n` has
-outer scope of the variable.
-By renaming either the outer scope variable, or the subquery return variable,
+already been used in the outer scope of the query.
+The query will
-we are able to successfully execute the query.
+successfully execute by renaming either the outer scope variable or the subquery variable.

 Valid use:
 ```cypher